ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 857fbd
 ~~~

-The Oblivious Gateway Resource constructs a response with the same content:
+The oblivious gateway resource constructs a response with the same content:

 ~~~ http-message
 HTTP/1.1 200 OK